 Chartering our own boat wasn’t perfect by any means.
 The boat engine was loud.
 Our captain was rather disengaged.
 But, we had some flexibility and enjoyed the beautiful islands and gorgeous blue waters.

 In the evening, we got a local recommendation to try a seafood restaurant in Krabi Town.
 When we arrived, we were a little bit skeptical.
-We expected an indoor restaurant with A/C because we were hot!
+We expected an indoor restaurant with A/C because it was hot and humid!
 But the restaurant was open-air, which we soon realized was most restaurants in Thailand.
 If you want A/C when you eat, you go to a hotel restaurant and pay for it.